ericfdunn/manifold-realms/2. Rules/Characters/Character Creation.md

 > [!NOTE] Alternate Rule
 > Bonus Recovery: Choose a setting where your character receives a more restorative rest, such as: forest grove for a druid, library for a wizard, temple for a monk.
 When you take your short rest in that setting, you can add your proficiency bonus to your Character Dice checks.

+#### Combat
+- Gain 1 action die on a critical hit
+- Gain 1 action die when boodied

 # Character Progression - Level up!